thanos-io/thanos/docs/components/compact.md

                                before they are being processed.
       --retention.default=0d   How long to retain samples in bucket.
 0d - disables retention
-  -w, --wait                   Do not exit after all compactions have been
+      --retention.res0=0d      How long to retain raw samples in bucket.
+0d - disables this retention
-                               processed and wait for new work.
+      --retention.res1=0d      How long to retain samples of resolution 1 (5 minutes) in bucket.
+0d - disables this retention --retention.res2=0d      How long to retain samples of resolution 2 (1 hour) in bucket.
+0d - disables this retention -w, --wait                   Do not exit after all compactions have been processed and wait for new work.